The Timex-Sinclairs

 - TS2068 - An enhanced ZX Spectrum 48K

-In the spring of 1984, Timex made a management decision to disband their Timex Computer division, despite it being profitable, and focus entirely on the watch industry.
+In the spring of 1984, Timex made a management decision to disband their Timex Computer division, despite it being profitable, to focus entirely on the watch industry.

 Trivia: